jason-pierce/web-development-resources/README.md

 | [JavaScript](javascript/) | Listing of references for JavaScript
 | [HTML](html/) | List of HTML/HTML5 references
 | [IDE](IDE/) | Resources for different IDE's and text editors

+---

+Here is a [template](TEMPLATE.md) to use when adding a resource to a section.